• Skip to main content

 Instructions

-• Add the beaten egg to a shallow bowl.
-Add the flour to another shallow dish.
-Set aside
+• Add the beaten eggs to a shallow bowl.
+Add one teaspoon of salt and lemon pepper to the flour and combine in another shallow dish.
+Set aside.

-• Leave the chicken in the skillet and add the additional two tablespoons of butter.
-When the butter has melted, remove the skillet from the heat and add the lemon juice.
-Swirl the pan around to mix the lemon juice and butter and spoon over the breasts.
+• Leave the chicken in the skillet, remove it from the heat, and add the lemon juice.
+Stir to combine, and spoon the mixture over the fried chicken thighs.

-• Serve immediately with a spoonful of the lemon butter and garnish with lemon slices and bits of the cooked sage.
+• Serve immediately, topped with a spoonful of the lemon butter, and garnish with lemon slices, if desired.

 Notes